MattClarkson/CMakeCatchTemplate/README.md

 Further Build Instructions
 --------------------------

-This project can be configured to build against Eigen, Boost, OpenCV, glog, gflags, VTK and PCL.
+This project can be configured, using CMake, to build against Eigen, Boost, OpenCV, glog, gflags, VTK and PCL.
 These were chosen as examples of how to use CMake, and some common C++ projects.
 These dependencies are optional, and this project will compile without them.

 Furthermore, these dependencies can be downloaded and built,